-This is [your nam e and position]. • Action Plan for Syphon Canyon Dam, No. 1029.004, under a High Flow condition but is not in danger of High flows at the ne dam began at on The current flo w at the dam is cf s. receive a text or email nanges in flow or dam with additional details.
-We'll provide updates when condition.
-I can be contact ted at [preferred contact method] If you can't rea ch me, please use [alternate contact method] Nor ı-Failure Emerg ency Level Notificati on Script This is [your nam ne and position]. • Action Plan for Syphon Canyon Dam, No. 1029.004, under a Non-Failure condition and is not in danger of IRWD activated d the EAP because (description of condition) receive a written notificanges in flow or dam ication with additional details.
-We'll provide updates condition.
-I can be contact ted at [preferred contact method] If you can't rea ch me, please use . [alternate contact method]
+IRWD has activated the Emergency Action Plan for Syphon Canyon Dam, No. 1029.004, located in Orchard Hills.
+The dam is under a High Flow condition but is not in danger of failing.

+High flows at the dam began at on .

+The current flow at the dam is cfs.

+You have/will receive a text or email with additional details.
+We'll provide updates when there are any changes in flow or dam condition.
+What is the best way to contact you with additional updates? [record contact information].

+Non-Failure Emergency Level Notification Script

+This is . [your name and position].

+IRWD has activated the Emergency Action Plan for Syphon Canyon Dam, No. 1029.004, located in Orchard Hills.
+The dam is under a Non-Failure condition and is not in danger of failing.

+You have/will receive a written notification with additional details.
+We'll provide updates detailing any changes in flow or dam condition.
+What is the best way to contact you with additional updates? [record contact information].

-Potential or Imminent Failure Notification Flowchart (a)
+Potential or Imminent Failure Notification Flowchart^(a)